dirkwhoffmann/DeepDrill/docs/HowTo/Palettes.md

-# Customizing the color palette
+# Customizing the Color Palette

 By default, DeepDrill colorizes the computed images with a default color palette.
 A custom color palette can be used by assigning a path to a palette image to the `palette.image` key.
 Here is an example:
 ```none